waysidemapping/heirloom-map-tiles/README.md

 ### 🍝 Features

 - 🤌 **Pure OpenStreetMap**: OSM has all the vector data you need to make a great map.
-Patching in external datasets such as Natural Earth or Wikidata makes the map harder to deploy and more difficult to edit, so Beefsteak doesn't bother.
+Patching in external datasets makes the map harder to deploy and more difficult to edit, so Beefsteak doesn't bother.
 - 🦆 **Tags are tags**: OSM mappers love the richness of OSM tagging and typically prefer to work with it directly.
 Beefsteak does not make opinionated tag transforms or filter tag values, so new and niche values are supported automatically.
 - 🔂 **Minutely updates**: Seeing your edits appear on the map right away makes mapping more fun.
 It also surfaces potential issues quickly before they are propagated elsewhere.
 Beefsteak is able to pull in minutely diffs from the mainline OSM servers to keep the tiles farm fresh.
 - 🌾 **High-zoom tiles**: Other tilesets render only low- and mid-zoom tiles, relying on "overzoom" to show detailed areas.
 Beefsteak instead renders high-zoom tiles so that indoor floorplans, building parts, highway areas, and other micromapped features can be included without ballooning individual tile sizes.